SoftUni-Internal/interactive-content/EN/05-Streams-Files-and-Directories/06-Homework.md

 [/code-editor]
 [task-description]
 ## Description
-Write a program that reads a text file (**input.txt** from the Resources - Folder) and prints on the console the **sum** of the ASCII symbols of all characters inside of the file.
+Write a program that reads the **input.txt** from the resources folder you downloaded, and prints the **sum** of the ASCII symbols of all characters inside of the file to the console.

 Use **BufferedReader** in combination with **FileReader**.